Tower of Hercules: Possible locations of Brigantia

-Early geographical descriptions on the location of Brigantia point out that the town could be actually located in A Coruña or in the locality of the modern town of Betanzos.
-There is some debate about this, as the people from Betanzos claim it as a fact that Betanzos was referred to as "the former city of Brigancia" until the 17th century, both in literary accounts as well as in maps, and they also believe that the name Betanzos is a phonetical evolution from Brigantium > Breganzo > Betanzos.
-This, however, could be a false etymology.
+Early geographical descriptions of Brigantia point out that the town's location could either be A Coruña or alternatively some 26 kilometres away, where the town of Betanzos now sits.
+The people of Betanzos claim it as a fact that Betanzos is "the former city of Brigancia" until the 17th century, both in literary accounts as well as in maps, and they also believe that the name Betanzos is a phonetic evolution from Brigantium > Breganzo > Betanzos.
+The proponents of the A Coruña tradition and others suggest, however, that this is a false etymology.

-The Betanzos tradition claims that the port of Betanzos was getting too small for the larger mediaeval ships, and that king Alfonso IX of León decided to create a bigger port nearby in the 13th century.
-The place he chose was an uninhabited place called Clunia, which later on evolved to Cruña and Coruña, and so (in English) to Corunna.
+The Betanzos tradition claims that the port of Betanzos was getting too small for the larger medieval ships and that king Alfonso IX of León decided to create a bigger port nearby in the 13th century.
+The place he chose was an uninhabited place called Clunia, which later on evolved to Cruña and eventually Coruña.
 The place name Clunia is believed to come from the Proto-Celtic root *klou̯ni (cf. Old Irish cluain), meaning meadow.